uol-soc-teachingrepos/COMP2421-Numerical-Computation/lec/lec04.md

 **What is a matrix?**

-A matrix is a two-dimensional array of objects (usually number)...
+A matrix is a two-dimensional array of objects (usually numbers)...

 - e.g. 4 rows and 5 columns
   $$